Circle of Courage

 Dr. Steve VanBockern, co-founder of the Circle of Courage educational philosophy

 Our conceptual framework, the Circle of Courage, is based on a model of youth empowerment supported by contemporary research, the heritage of early youth work pioneers and Native American philosophies of child care.
 The model is encompassed in four core values: belonging, mastery, independence, and generosity.
 The central theme of this model is that a set of shared values must exist in any community of learners, including public education and teacher training institutions, to create environments that ultimately benefit society.
 The term reclaiming is used in this model because reclaiming environments meet the needs of both the individual and society.
 The Education Department strives to create a reclaiming environment for its teacher candidates and dispose them to create classrooms and schools that exemplify all four values of the Circle of Courage.

-Generosity—A positive learning environment must be characterized by a climate of caring; we all support and cooperate to make our social and academic experiences meaningful.
+Generosity is the fourth value in the Circle of Courage and advocates that a positive learning environment must be characterized by a climate of caring so that all involved support one another and cooperate in making their social and academic experiences meaningful.

 Click HERE to read the Conceptual Framework Narrative